• Skip to primary navigation

 • My preferred gluten-free flour for this recipe is Better Batter gluten-free flour.
 Not all gluten-free flours are created equal.
 You may experience different results depending on the gluten-free flour blend you choose.

-• I tested this tortillas recipe with several different brands of gluten-free flour.
+• I tested this tortilla recipe with several different brands of gluten-free flour.
 The brand that made the best tortillas was Better Batter.
+This recipe with Bob's Red Mill 1 to 1, King Arthur Measure for Measure, and Pillsbury gluten-free.

-• To freeze: wrap the completely cooled tortillas in a freezer-safe wrap and place it in a freezer bag.
+• To freeze: wrap the completely cooled tortillas in a freezer-safe wrap and place them in a freezer bag.
 They can be frozen for up to 3 months.
-Defrost in the refrigerator overnight or the microwave.
-You can re-heat the tortillas in a pan on the stove-top or in the microwave.
+Defrost in the refrigerator overnight or in the microwave.
+You can reheat the tortillas in a pan on the stovetop or in the microwave.

 Nutrition